hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris Just a question, which is the overclock frequency of your mind?
 Do you use drugs?
 Are the same drugs of Toomas or other Red team members?
 You are doing a lot of incredible work on debugging Red and bringing us new technology!

 [18:21:53](#MoMoqWYnP4JVLfb0GEhE1QhrXiheu-WgMLaGENTIOj0) <GalenIvanov (Galen Ivanov)>:
 Looking once again at the amazing @hiiamboris 's Spiral Editable Field - can we have raster operations on top of `Draw`?
 I mean blending modes for, as well as displacement maps (either software lookup tables, or realtime shaders) - this way the spiral effect could be acheived relatively easy.
-I'm starting imagining a hyperbolic GUI Ì†ΩÌ∏Ñ
+I'm starting imagining a hyperbolic GUI üòÑ

 [18:24:26](#tsZHvdM9BNckYfkRvwJzCmTDG3fqKM1PpPWw1-6vCAs) <greggirwin (Gregg Irwin)>:
 @GalenIvanov I think you mean hyper-Bolek. :^)